bjornmeansbear/lectureScripts/ASustainableDesigner.md

 ## The Sustainabilitist Principles

-I'll start today's visual journey with this: _The Sustainabilitist Principles_.
-It visualizes two important concepts —
+I'll start with this: _The Sustainabilitist Principles_.

+_The Sustainabilitist Principles_ is a modular manifesto.
+It collected my set of "ideals" for how one should approach designing, the ways of thinking to create more sustainably as I had collected them up to 2009.
+The goal of the piece was to create something that would bring these principles to visual fruition, while also diseemenating them.
+It was a poster, just with novel form.

+_The Sustainabilitist Principles_ is a good place to start as it visualizes two important concepts for this talk:

 1. Sustainable Design does not exist.
 2. Everything is Connected.

-_The Sustainabilitist Principles_ was the amalgmation of my different ideas at the time (everything is connected?) … This was the last big piece I made in graduate school.

-The sustainabilitist principles was a modular manifesto.
-It collected my set of "ideals" for how one needed to approach designing, the ways of thinking to create more sustainably.
-And the goal was to create something that would bring all these ideas to visual fruition.

-It was a real attempt at embodying ideas into a new form!
-Embodying the sustainable ideals from its own writing, in itself!?

-This work was my ultimate response to a question, a question meant to inspire my body of work over my thesis year: “What does sustainable graphic design look like?"

-And so, our first detour...

 ## Sustainable Design does not exist

 It's normal to talk about modernists, post-modernists, conceptual minimalists...

-These artists and designers from various movements; the innovators we’ve historically documented are known for novel visuals, but got to those novel visuals by exploring new ideologic territory and experimenting with different ways of thinking.
-Avant garde visuals stemming from these movements were the result of the ideas (or ideals) to come out of their novel thinking, not really the main ideas themselves.
-Our past is not about style for style’s sake, but style that illuminates a theoretical position (or at least style that is arrived at from a thought process, from a set of values, or from some set of hypotheses).
+The art and design innovators we’ve historically documented are known for novel visuals, but got to those novel visuals exploring ideologic territory and experimenting with different and new ways of thinking.
+Avant garde visuals stemming from these movements were the result of the ideas (or ideals) to come out of their thinking.
+Our past is not about style for style’s sake, but style that illuminates a theoretical position (style that is arrived at from a thought process, from a set of values, or from some hypotheses).

-Modernsism of the 20s–50s was radical! it was meant to be aesthetically different than the past visually, formally... because it was ideologically radically different from the past as well!
+Modernism of the early to mid 20th century was radical! it was meant to be aesthetically different than the past visually, formally... but that came from it being ideologically different from the past as well!
+(Against but in the spirit of modernism, jerome harris)

-If "true sustainability" is a new way of thinking (but also, and old way!?), shouldn’t it carry with it a new style (or reuse old ones!?)?
+If "sustainability" requires different ways of thinking (some new, but also, returning to some old ways!?), shouldn’t it carry with it new styles (or reuse old ones!?)?

-This question meant to inspire a body of works: “What does sustainable graphic design look like?" resulted in a few "main" probable outcomes:
+This line of reasoning led me to the question: “What does sustainable graphic design look like?"
+This question was meant to inspire a body of works; anything I made in my studio could be anaylzed through this lens -- does this look like sustainable graphic deisgn? and this resulted in a few "main" probable outcomes in my own work:

 1. SGD looks the same
-2. SGD looks eco-friendly > the design wears its eco friendliness or social justice advocacy on its sleeve
+2. SGD looks eco-friendly
 3. SGD looks innovative
 4. SGD does not exist
-  - Pessimistic interpretation?
+   - A Pessimistic interpretation?
-  - Optimistic interpretation?
+   - An Optimistic interpretation?

-I meant this last one as pessimism initially, as a, hmmmm is there anything useful design does? or is it really all just trash -- ephemeral waste so nothing is sustainable...
+I arrived at "Sustainable design does not exist" from pessimism initially, as a, hmmmm is there anything useful design does? or is it really all just trash -- ephemeral waste so nothing is sustainable... like literally, sustainable design is not a thing, anything you are making is unmaking too much...
+I wasn't  seeing useful opportunity from my other directions...

+But! eventually, this came to signify this alternative way forward; it didn't exist because it was ephemeral? or because it reused other existing things in a new way? or that it left no trace? suddenly this started to feel like a prompt, a useful constraint, not a deadend...

-## Back to the Works
+## Back to the Work

-So, as a piece, The sustainabilist principles was an example for Sustainable design does not existing
+_The Sustainabilitist Principles_ is an example for Sustainable design not exist...

 re: #1, Sustainable Design Doesn't Exist:

 The piece is made of my actual books; my actual bookshelf.
 The bits and pieces came together in the gallery to form this sculptural poster, and then *poof* everything went back to the consituent parts when the exhibition was over.
-The screen printed definitions, they were printed on found paperback novels, so the novels were still readable, its only the title pages or other minmal front matter that were printed on.
-The shape of the structure was also formulated partially to use the emroidery floss that connects things together in the longest possible pieces to maximize reuse of the floss later...
-Anyway, so this was sort of the perfect end to all the different things I tried, and I've been trying to figure out how to do it again on my projects ever since...
+The screen printed definitions, they were printed on found paperback novels, the novels were still readable, its only the title pages or other minimal front matter that were printed on.
+The novels went back to the free book exchange where they were found afterward...
+The shape of the structure was also formulated partially to use the embroidery floss that connects things together in the longest possible pieces to maximize reuse of the floss later... this was the perfect end to all the different things I tried, and I've been trying to figure out how to do it again on my projects ever since...

 re: #2, Everything is connected:

-an aphorism of sorts.
-I wanted to show how all these different ideas don't just come from one place, and how intertwingled certain repeating principles are...
-That writers and practitioners from different eras continue to talk about the same key things...
-The other way "everything is connected" is that Everything I did and made before TSP influenced its creation, and everything I've done after has had its trajectory defined based on the ideas here — though no work since has ever been able to do as much of these things at once.
+_The Sustainabilitist Principles_ tried to visualize the threads between what I had been reading, what I had been thinking, and what I felt was important.
+It was meant to show where you could look for more, but also simplify and condense a lot of disparate material into a clearer, more accessible format...
+Connecting dots, connecting areas of thought...

-The sustainabilitist principles is the best place to start because, well, its the closest thing I've made to pure “sustainable graphic design”
+The sustainabilitist principles is the best place to start because, well, its the closest thing I've made to pure “sustainable graphic design.”
+And, the principles I outlined in _The Sustainabilitist Principles_ have influenced all the work I've produced since...

-Let;s see how everything else is connected...
+Now, Let's see how everything else is connected... where this work, these principles show up in more recent works!

 ## Green Acres

+This book is called "Green Acres."

-I was doing a variety of work with a museum in Baltimore, The Contemporary, and the director at the time, Sue Spaid, had an exciting exhibition she was working on: _Green Acres: Artists Farming Fields, Greenhouses, and Abandoned Lots_.
-We designed a book to go along with the exhibition, or I guess extend the "exhibition," as there are more works and more explanation in the book than was possible.
+I was doing a variety of work with a contemporary art museum in Baltimore, The Contemporary, and the director at the time, Sue Spaid, had an exciting exhibition: _Green Acres: Artists Farming Fields, Greenhouses, and Abandoned Lots_.
+Artists using farming as their main form of practice and expression.
+We designed a book for the exhibition, or I guess extend the "exhibition," as there are more works and way more explanation in the book than was possible to do in the galleries.

+There was an interest in making the book "sustainable".
+The things that made the production of this book "sustainable" were that it was printed on demand — we had a very short initial run of books, as the audience was estimated to be small, and then printed more when necessary.

-This is going to be an everything is connected situation... so lets jump back to our options for "what SGD looks like?"
+As an everything is connected situation... lets jump back to my options for "what SGD looks like?"
 GA falls into the "It looks the same" category.

-Really, the things that made the production of this book "sustainable" were that it was printed on demand — we had a very short run of books, and then printed more when necessary.

 Design wise, the book was meant to be a critique of commercial farming — juxtaposing artistic "farmed" graphics over an extremely constrained grid based on aerial photography of commercial farm tracts...

 So, its trying to visually tell you something different, but otherwise conforms to the common standards of "good" modernist typography, etc...
-It has a minorly improved production method...
+Other than a minorly improved production method, it's the same as any book...

-Now, there is a little Reuse here at lesat — the format!
-Sue had worked on a book almost 10 years earlier called Ecovention, a word she and her collaborator coined short for "Ecoogical Invention" > trying to categorize these new ways artists were working at the ecological and artistitc avant garde … That book was an 8x8 square.
-Sue saw these, along with another text for an artist Patricia Johanson, as connected, as a sort of collection, so I made them all the matching physical shape, so they "fit" together sensically...
-(Everything is connect???)
+There is a little Reuse here at lesat — the format!
+Sue had worked on a book and exhibition earlier called Ecovention, a word she and her collaborator coined short for "Ecological Invention" > trying to categorize these new ways artists were working at the ecological and artistitc avant garde.
+That book was an 8x8 square.
+Sue saw these, along with another text for an artist Patricia Johanson, as connected, as a collection, so we made them all the matching physical shape, so that they "fit" together sensically...

 ## Ecovention Europe